 2001 saw the arrival of 4 line hi aspect ratio kites, it was actually re-incarnation of the original early Wipika speed kites before they figured out how to make them fly on a simple 2 lines and in doing so kickstart the sport...
 Ahhh those 2 lines take me back.
 The "lost art" of surfing with 2lines...
 But now the market and the skills were in place so the relentless acceleration of technology and competition began.
 Autolock bars, reverse relaunch bridles, mutant boards, every year it was something new, something hyped up and occasionally something useful.
 In most cases the key advances were pioneered by Wipika then ripped off by others.
 In parrallel F-one were the first company to make production kiteboards, I still have my 215cm F-one red directional from 1999, a big difference to the latest F-one Bamboo boards.
 In fact between Beck and myself we have a veritable collection of kitesurf memorabilia which one day will be pulled out and polished up for posterity, 'Mat's museum' perhaps even a book.
 Drama, intrigue, struggle against adversity, overcoming daunting odds, and romance, its got everything going for it.
 Rebecca has compiled a mountain of memorabilia, print, photos and articles accumluated from this wonderful journey of Australias 1st kiteboarders.
 Occasionally its tapped into by media articles and curious kiters like yourself.
 And of course we gladly share it at every opportunity and hope you will too.
 Eventually I will also unwrap the mint condition Wipika 5.0 Classic first serial production that has been reverently saved as a tribute to those awesome times.

 Part 4Vindication beyond any doubt of Rebecca and myselfs conviction and leap of faith to give everything to kiteboarding all those years ago is the present plethora of Inflatable kites and businesses.
 Also the passion in todays kite community is a great reminder of why we dropped everything to go and kite.
 It's funny to see each 'new crew re-discovering' the future, 'surfboards, unhooked, wake boots, whatever' What goes around comes around and thats the way it should be.
 As the french say vive la difference, and its all been done before.
 Always the more variety we inject into our kiteboarding experience the more rewarding it becomes.
-My own unique chronicle comes from doing it 1st.
-From sk8 to surf to being 1st to try many great spots, each exploration and challenge I have enjoyed and now get to enjoy again and again as new kiting friends find it afresh.
+Mat's own unique chronicle comes from doing it all 1st.
+From surf to sk8 to being 1st to try many great spots, each exploration and challenge I have enjoyed and now get to enjoy again and again as new kiting friends find it afresh.
 Now my own children come kiteboarding with us as shown at left.
 And thats as good as it gets.

 The future of kiteboarding is bright, but it's cool to remember the roots.
 Every now and again I remind myself with an unhooked session on the old Wipika classic 2 line kite and a beat up surfboard, what a buzz.
 Otherwise we are continually pursuing excellence in all aspects of kiteboarding from hydrofoils to wakesk8's.
 As well as campaigning for better recognition and support for kitesurfing.
-I am exceptionally proud of our legacy, and to see the sport, community and business that eventuated from my humble beginnings.
+I am exceptionally proud of our legacy, and of our lifestyle sport, community and business that eventuated from my humble beginnings.
 And perhaps more importantly, now when I go to the beach I can look forward to the magic of kiteboarding, with dear friends, anywhere and everywhere around this global kiteboarding paradise we call home.

 Mat Colefax, Australia's First Kiteboarder